Tiling in some nonpositively curved groups: Fixed points at infinity

 \begin{proof} Denote by \(N \leqslant G\) the stabiliser of \(\{p,q\}\).
 Passing to an index two subgroup if necessary, we may assume that \(N\) fixes both \(p\) and \(q\).
 Let \(\ell\) be a bi-infinite quasigeodesic with endpoints \(p\) and \(q\).
 As \(N\) fixes \(p\) and \(q\), \(s \cdot \ell\) is quasigeodesic lying a uniform finite Hausdorff distance from \(\ell\) for any \(s \in N\).

-By \ref{thm:osin_trichotomy}, \(N\) either acts with bounded orbits, is virtually cyclic containing a loxodromic, or contains independent loxodromic elements.
-The final case may not occur, as \(N\) would contain a loxodromic element not fixing either \(p\) or \(q\).
+By Theorem~\ref{thm:osin_trichotomy}, \(N\) acts with bounded orbits, is virtually cyclic containing a loxodromic, or contains independent loxodromic elements.
+The final case may not occur, as \(N\) would contain a loxodromic element fixing neither \(p\) nor \(q\).

 Suppose, then, that \(N\) is not virtually cyclic containing a loxodromic.
 Then the orbits of \(N\) are bounded in \(X\).
 It follows that the diameter of the orbit \(Nx\) is uniformly bounded for any \(x \in \ell\).
 Picking \(x, y \in \ell\) sufficiently far apart, the definition of acylindricity implies that \(N\) is finite. \end{proof}